stdfox/crypto-sanctions-server/README.md

 cargo run --release
 ```

-#### Run on Custom Port
+#### Run on custom port

-You can start the http server on a custom host and port using the following command:
+You can start the http server on a custom host and port using the following command options:

 ```sh
 cargo run -- --host 0.0.0.0 --port 3000